 Is anesthesia safe for my pet?

-Before going under anesthesia, bloodwork is done to make sure your pet is able to safely go under the procedure.
+Before going under anesthesia, bloodwork is done to ensure your pet can safely go under the procedure.
 Anesthesia always has risks associated with it, but when done properly and properly monitored, the procedure is very safe.

 The average mortality rate resulting from anesthesia in a veterinary practice is .1%, which translates to 1 in every 1,000 pets.
 It’s important to remember this is an average.
 It does not take into account how the procedure was done.
 Interestingly, in human medicine, the mortality rate is .001% or 1:1,000,000.
 Why the vast difference?
 In human medicine, anesthesia is administered by people who are trained and dedicated to that endeavor.
 They are also impeccable about the use of monitoring equipment.

 If your pet is an at-risk individual you may want to request ACVAA Board-Certified Anesthesiologist if possible.
-Not every clinic has one, but if you are lucky enough to have one in your area, it may put our mind at ease.
-There will likely be an additional cost, but it may be worth it to you for peace of mind.
+Not every clinic has one, but if you are lucky enough to have one in your area, it may put your mind at ease.
+Even if the board-certified anesthesiologist isn’t doing the anesthesia themselves, if one is present in the hospital, it can really help in an emergency situation.

 It’s perfectly acceptable to ask what method is being used and do your research to understand it.
 You also want to ask if your pet will be constantly monitored through the process as well as after.
 Don’t let anyone make you feel like you are asking too many questions.
 As your pet’s guardian, you have the right and the responsibility to know.